Dubai is now recognised as one of the world’s most exciting culinary destinations, thanks to a melting pot of cultures living side by side.

 PierChic is more than a restaurant – it’s an entire dining experience for a truly magical Arabian night.

 The dress code here is smart casual, but we recommend arriving in sandals so you can take a leisurely stroll to the shore after dinner.

 Perched over the sea, this one-of-a-kind restaurant is open seven days a week between 12:30-3pm, and then again from 6:30-11pm for evening meals.

-With large chandeliers and wall-to-ceiling windows, the new interior will take your imagination to entirely different heights.
+With large chandeliers and floor-to-ceiling windows, the new interior will take your imagination to entirely different heights.
 Enjoy unrivalled 360-degree views across the Dubai Marina as you dine in style.

-We recommend the Portuguese brunch - the first of its kind in Dubai.
-Each dish is wholly imaginative, featuring classic dishes from Avillez’ homeland such as freshly marinated seafood and jugs of sangria.
-And it wouldn’t be complete without some delicious Pastel de Nata for afters.
+We recommend the Portuguese brunch – the first of its kind in Dubai.
+Each dish is wholly imaginative, featuring classic dishes from Avillez’s homeland such as freshly marinated seafood and pitchers of sangria.
+And no meal would be complete without some delicious pastel de nata for afters, of course.

 Tasca is open every day for brunch and lunch from 12:30-3 pm, and again for dinner from 6:30-11 pm.

 You can’t experience Dubai without trying out at least one or two of the incredible restaurants that are on offer.